 World Hypnosis Day was in January.
-More people are discovering health benefits from hypnosis in releasing weight, enjoying successful childbirth, learning better, overcoming compulsions, and even dealing the election trauma.
+More people are discovering health benefits from hypnosis in releasing weight, enjoying successful childbirth, learning better, overcoming compulsions, and even dealing with election trauma.
 Wonderfully the list is too long for us to print all the news, but here is a sampling of what the press is reporting.
-Simply click on the title and learn.
+Below are links to articles on Hypnosis..

-Dental Hypnosis: (www.ncbi.nlm.nih.gov/pubmed/23253486) of local anaesthesia, pain perception, control of haemorrhage and anxiety during extraction of third molars: A case-control study (Kerman University of Medical Sciences) 12/14/12
+Dental Hypnosis: of local anesthesia, pain perception, control of haemorrhage and anxiety during extraction of third molars: A case-control study (Kerman University of Medical Sciences) 12/14/12

 “World Hypnosis Day” (emediawire.com), 1/04/05

 “Medical hypnosis for herpes” (pubmed.gov), 12/21/04

 “Hair Pulling: A Secret Compulsion” (The Seattle Times), 12/16/04

 “Hypnosis for Pain Relief in Labour and Childbirth” (pubmed.gov), 10/2004

 “Can hypnosis reduce hot flashes in breast cancer survivors?” (pubmed.gov), 7/2004

 Many people have found hypnotherapy to be a wonderful tool for relieving pain and health issues.
 Irritable Bowel Disorder (IBS) is a painful condition, which has received great results from Hypnosis.
 In a survey noted below, read more about what doctors report on usage of hypnotherapy.